 When my mom bought me a skateboard for my 13th birthday, my freedom soared.
 So did my bangs.

 In 2006 my life went from SoCal middle-class suburbia to rustic Baja countryside.
 We got plopped in a dirt road, horse-heavy, farming town where we stood out like pale tourists, and I was eight months prego.
 Most days I loved it, except when the power went out and the toilets wouldn’t flush.

 Sometimes I had to fill the washer with a hose, and I dropped wet clothes here and there, but for the most part, hanging laundry felt natural.
 Still does.

 Twelve years later God moved us back to the States.
 To the same town.
 And put my husband back in the same job.
 And moved us into our same neighborhood.
-Anticlimactic, I know, but we trust His mysterious plan more than ours.
+Anticlimactic, I know.